Business Associate Agreement

 • Software vendors

-3. Each department/program or business unit is responsible for identifying when a business vendor, service provider or non-workforce member will create, receive, maintain, or transmit PHI for or on behalf of CUHC.
+3. Each department/program or business unit is responsible for identifying when a business vendor, service provider or non-workforce member will create, receive, maintain, or transmit PHI for or on behalf of the organization.

-5. Weill Cornell Medicine, NewYork-Presbyterian, and Columbia University participate in an Organized Health Care Arrangement (OHCA).
-An OHCA Business Associate Agreement (BAA) may be required if the business vendor, service provider, or an individual will have access to, use or disclose Protected Health Information (PHI) from a clinical information system including the shared electronic health record or will provide a service to the three organizations.
-The Privacy Officers will work with general counsel of the respective organizations to determine when an OHCA BAA is required.
+6. Weill Cornell Medicine, NewYork-Presbyterian, and Columbia University OHCA Business Associate Agreement (Cornell, NYP, and Columbia) participate in an Organized Health Care Arrangement (OHCA).
+An OHCA BAA may be required if the business vendor, service provider, or an individual will have access to, use or disclose Protected Health Information (PHI) from shared electronic health record (EPIC) or will provide a service to the three organizations.

-6. The BAA template (form) is available on the Privacy Office website: https://www.hipaa.cumc.columbia.edu/business-associates
+7. The Columbia and OHCA BAA forms are available on the Privacy Office website: https://www.hipaa.cumc.columbia.edu/business-associates

-7. If the Business Associate requests to modify the BAA template or does not agree that they are acting in the capacity of Business Associate, the Chief Privacy Officer shall be consulted.
+8. In general, Columbia does not permit changes to the standard HIPAA Business Associate Agreement.
+If the Business Associate demands to modify the BAA template or does not agree that they are acting in the capacity of a Business Associate, the Business Associate Request Form must be completed before consulting the Privacy Office.

-10. When a Business Associate relationship is terminated, it is the responsibility of the department/program or business unit to assure the return or destruction of PHI according to the terms of the BAA and in compliance with HIPAA Rules.
-The department/program or business unit must also inform the Privacy Office when a BAA relationship is terminated.
+11. When a Business Associate relationship is terminated, it is the responsibility of the department/program or business unit to assure the return or destruction of PHI according to the terms of the BAA and in compliance with HIPAA Rules.

-11. A list of all BAAs is available via the Privacy Office website: https://www.hipaa.cuimc.columbia.edu/business-associates (UNI required).
+12. A list of all BAAs are available on the Privacy Office website: https://www.hipaa.cuimc.columbia.edu/business-associates (UNI required).

-12. Procurement will verify any agreement; contract or other business arrangement includes a fully executed BAA when processing purchase orders or service agreements where a BAA is required pursuant to this Policy.
+13. Procurement will notify the department/program or business unit if any agreement; contract or business arrangement may require a BAA when processing a purchase orders or service agreements if a BAA is required pursuant to this Policy.

-13. Where a BAA is required, a purchase order will not be processed and access to PHI shall not be granted until a BAA is fully executed.
+14. Where a BAA is required, a purchase order, service agreement and/or contract will not be processed until a BAA is fully executed.

 Responsibilities